 - Ask yourself, "What are my priorities for this job?" and "What is it that I enjoy doing?"
 Is it important that you earn income or have a flexible schedule?
 What are the activities, interests, and tasks you enjoy doing?
 Apply to jobs that fulfill those needs.

 - Evaluate time commitments.
 Typically part-time positions on and around Grounds require anywhere from 3 to 15 hours per week.
 Evaluate your schedule and demands to be sure you are ready to make that commitment.

-- Does it demonstrate interest in a desired industry?
-Will this part time job help you gain relevant experience in an industry/career you want to enter in the future?
-This is the ideal, so don't worry if you can't find a part-time job that directly relates to the industry, but tailor your resume to fit opportunities you apply for.
+- Does it demonstrate an interest in the desired industry?
+Will this part-time job help you gain relevant experience in an industry/career you want to enter in the future?
+This is the ideal, so don't worry if you can't find a part-time job that directly relates to the industry, but tailor your resume to fit the opportunities you apply for.

 Will I get paid?

 Student employment positions typically offer an hourly rate at minimum wage or slightly more depending on role/experience and type of organization.